GordonShinozaki/GordonShinozaki/README.md

 ### Hi there 👋

+I'm Wally, a full-stack developer based in Tokyo

 - 🔭 I’m currently working on Security Engineering @ 株式会社Line, Backend & Infrastructure @ 株式会社iSpec in Tokyo!
 - 👯 I used to work on Game Application Security, and Frontend stuff, mostly with Vue and React!
 - 🌱 I’m currently learning about infrastructure, mostly on Terraform, CircleCI and how to best use them securely on cloud